MicrosoftDocs/power-automate-docs/articles/minit/business-rules.md

     1. Select an expression from the dropdown menu, enter a value, and select **Save**.

-    To learn more, go to [Define severities](#define-severities-detail) in this article.
+    To learn more, go to [Define severities detail](#define-severities-detail) in this article.

 1. Select **Save**.